 When working with dogs with autism, just like children with autism, you will need to be patient and take time to train your dog to help him be successful.
 Autism Parenting Magazine has supplementary articles that support the positive benefits of children with autism working alongside dogs.

 To help relieve your dog’s anxieties, you can:

 - Help them adapt to new situations slowly, gently, and with as few demands as possible.
 Do not baby them!
 That only reinforces their primary sense that there is something to fear.

 - Be consistent.

-Be patient, understanding and loving.
-A dog with canine autism cannot control this odd behavior.
-Accept their foibles.
-Enjoy and love them in whatever way works for you — and your pet.
+Accept the dog’s quirks.
+Enjoy and love them in whatever way works for you and your pet.